W0VOS/CM7KF/README.md

 * sitic for writing the walk through for JackpotClavin's CM9 repo.
 * Pkt_Lnt providing fixes listed in extra information.
 * SkimpKilla for compiling this into something people can flash.
-* Takenover83; a custom backup file is the weirdest concept ever but people like it so have at it.